OpenAgentsInc/v2/docs/app.md

 Implementation details:
 - Agents are associated with threads (chats) and persist across multiple messages.
 - Function calling is implemented through an ingest system, allowing agents to execute predefined functions.
-- The `useChat` hook in `hooks/useChat.ts` manages most of the chat logic, including agent interactions and function calling.
+- A custom hook manages most of the chat logic, including agent interactions and function calling.

 ## Data Structure